 Our Dawlish Sea Wall Walk Guide

-Start your walk from Welcome Family and head left to Dawlish Warren.
+Heading out from Welcome Family turn left to Dawlish Warren.
 Here you’ll find loads going on, including Pirates Golf, Go Karts and FunderPark plus a few shops and eaterys, many of which are dog friendly.

 Next, head right along the green to join the South West Coast Path towards the famous Red Rock – perhaps you’d like to stop for an Ice cream at the Red Rock Cafe?